FabricMC/yarn/README.md

 ## Contributing

 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP) is **completely forbidden** without explicit permission from the owners of said mappings.
+Discussing the naming approaches used in said projects is also not welcome - you have been warned.
-It is also good to consult name changes with other people - use pull requests or our IRC (#fabric @ irc.esper.net) to ask questions!
+However, it is a good idea to consult name changes with other people - use pull requests or our communtiy spaces to ask questions!

-Outdated mapping guidelines are available [here](https://docs.google.com/document/d/15fHL-WgK0uMPAy-WJbQtxrfOVLJNlfasjsnt_wruOXA/edit).
-New ones should probably be made.

 ### Getting Started
 1. Fork and clone the repo